KGAL Signs 10-Year Power Purchase Agreement with Edison for Tuscania Solar Project

 See also: KGAL Investment Management and Lasuno Partner to Develop 200MW Solar Parks in Poland

 Edison, on the other hand, is committed to meeting its clean energy targets and achieving the 2050 decarbonization goals.
-Fabio Dubini, Edison's Executive Vice President of Gas and Power Portfolio and Optimization, stated, “Thanks to this agreement, we have made it possible to create a strategic infrastructure for the energy transition.”
+Fabio Dubini, Edison's Executive Vice President of Gas and Power Portfolio Management and Optimization, stated, “Thanks to this agreement, we have made it possible to create a strategic infrastructure for the energy transition.”
 He emphasized how this collaboration with KGAL aligns with Edison's clean energy aspirations and offers a vital boost to the market.

 Earlier this year, Edison announced ambitious plans to invest €5 billion (US$5.3 billion) into expanding its renewable capacity.
 The goal is to increase its installed renewable capacity from the current 2.1GW to an impressive 6GW by 2030.
 This substantial growth will see renewables' contribution to Edison's energy production portfolio rise from 27% in 2020 to 40% by the end of the decade.